Iowa Eye Center Ophthalmologist Dr. Gauger talks about macular degeneration and treatment options.

 Dry macular degeneration

-Dry macular degeneration is the most common form of macular degeneration.
+Dry AMD is the most common form of the disease.
 It is a gradual breakdown of cells in the macula and an accumulation of debris.
 It causes progressive blurring of central vision.
 The signs can be detected during an eye exam, showing small round, yellowish white spots on the outer retina of the eye.

 Wet macular degeneration

 Wet macular degeneration is caused by new, abnormal blood vessels under the retina.
 They leak, bleed and produce retinal scarring which distorts or destroys central vision.
 Vision deterioration and distortion often begins with one eye, then affects the other eye.
 Vision loss can be rapid.
-Wet macular degeneration accounts for about 15% of macular degeneration cases but is responsible for over 2/3 of cases with significant vision loss.
-New treatments have significantly improved the outlook for wet macula degeneration.
+Wet AMD accounts for about 15% of AMD cases but is responsible for over 2/3 of cases with significant vision loss.
+New treatments have significantly improved the outlook for wet AMD.

-Our ophthalmologists can diagnose macular degeneration and offer treatment options that may slow the progress of the disease.
+Our ophthalmologists can diagnose both forms of the disease and offer treatment options that may slow its progress.

 We can help

-If you have any concerns about possible macular degeneration, please contact us.
+If you have any concerns, please contact us.
 Our ophthalmologists offer the latest equipment, technologies and surgical procedures to diagnose and treat this disease.
 Give us a call at (319) 362-3937.